 Below are charts with the bearish intensity for the most bearish stocks on Twitter for the week and month ended 6/18/13.
 A wide range of sectors, but emerging markets and gold are near the top ideas people don’t like.

-Below are the intensity scores for the most bullish stocks on Twitter over the past week and month.
+Below are charts with the bearish intensity scores for the most bearish stocks on Twitter for the week and month ending 6/11/13.